Navigating Holiday Nutrition: Embrace Joy and Wellness

 Disruption of routine (less meal planning, more on-the-go eating)

-Add to that the pressure of traditions, social expectations, and the fear of “undoing” your progress — and it’s no wonder many women feel overwhelmed and disconnected.
+Add to that the pressure of traditions, social expectations, and the fear of “undoing” your progress.
+It’s no wonder many women feel overwhelmed and disconnected.
+But here’s what science and experience show us: Food is not the enemy.
+It’s the restriction that creates chaos.

 What Actually Helps (That Isn’t a Diet)

-When your eating schedule is erratic, your blood sugar crashes, cortisol rises, and cravings intensify.
-This sets you up to feel out of control — not because you lack willpower, but because your body is trying to restore balance.
+When your eating schedule becomes erratic, your blood sugar can crash, cortisol levels may rise, and cravings can intensify.
+This can lead to feelings of being out of control—not because you lack willpower, but because your body is trying to restore balance.

-Skipping breakfast before a big feast = arriving starving, anxious, and primed to overeat.
+Skipping breakfast before a big feast?
+That often means arriving starving, anxious, and primed to overeat.

 What to do instead:

-Eat every 3–4 hours to keep energy steady
+Eat every 3–4 hours to keep your energy steady.

 2. Build Satisfying Plates (Don’t Over-Restrict)

-What’s more likely to lead to a binge — a plate with one slice of turkey and some steamed green beans, or a full plate that includes your favorite stuffing and a side of roasted veggies?
+What’s more likely to lead to a binge: a plate with one slice of turkey and some steamed green beans, or a full plate that includes your favorite stuffing and a side of roasted veggies?
+Satisfaction matters!

 Meals that include protein, fiber, and flavor are more likely to: